resbaz/2015-02-11-instructor-training/intro.md

 As part of that arrangement we have an obligation to help Software Carpentry grow right across Australia, not just at the university.
-NeSI is thinking of forming a similar relationship with Software Carpentry and helped us bring a whole bunch of New Zealanders over.
+The New Zealand eScience Infrastructure (NeSI) is thinking of forming a similar relationship with Software Carpentry and helped us bring a whole bunch of New Zealanders over.

 ##### Data Carpentry